TOP

 Château Lilian Ladouys

-I am quite sure that this state of affairs would have continued; when domaines get into a rut, it can be a gargantuan task to change course.
-What is often required is a change of owner, somebody willing to enforce progress and improvements; that usually means financial investment, which means that nowadays we look to the world of business and finance, whether in individual or corporate form, for new investment in Bordeaux.
-The acquisition of this château by Jacky Lorenzetti in 2008 might be just the ticket here.
+Whatever the reason, I am sure this state of affairs would have continued, as when domaines get into a rut it can be a gargantuan task to change course.
+What is often required is a change of owner, somebody willing to enforce progress and improvements; that usually means financial investment, which nowadays means someone from the world of business or finance, whether in individual or corporate form.

 Château Lilian Ladouys